 Wagamama is a global chain of restaurants which serves good value Asian noodle and rice dishes, inspired by 'ramen' bars in Japan.

-There are now 3 Wagamamas in Amsterdam - two in the city centre at Max Euweplein (near Leidseplein) and Amstelstraat (Rembrandtplein) and the other at Amsterdam Zuid (South) station.
+There are now 4 Wagamamas in Amsterdam - two in the city centre at Max Euweplein (near Leidseplein) and Amstelstraat (Rembrandtplein), one at Amsterdam Central station and the other at Amsterdam Zuid.

 At Wagamama restaurants you don't need to make a reservation - customers are seated on long wooden tables and benches.
 Outdoor seating is also available at the Max Euweplein and Zuid branches.